oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           "auth_session": "ce6772f5e07bc8361572f"
         }

-33. The IDP in turn retreives the presentation status from the verifier.
+20. The AS in turn retreives the presentation status from the verifier.
-34. The verifier responds to the IDP that the presentation result is not yet ready.
+21. The verifier responds to the AS that the presentation result is not yet ready.
-35. The IDP responds to the client that the presentation result is not yet ready.
+22. The AS responds to the client that the presentation result is not yet ready.

         HTTP/1.1 200 OK
         Content-Type: application/json